 If that doesn’t help, contact Google or the retailer where you bought your Nexus device to see what can be done.
 If you’re lucky, you’ll get a replacement.

-We've spent a little over a week with the new Nexus 5X Android 7.1.1 update and battery life appears to be holding up.
+We've spent just about a day with the new Nexus 5X Android 7.1.1 update and battery life appears to be holding up.
+We haven't noticed any weird battery drain on our model.

-If you recently installed the Android 7.1.1 update, note that it sometimes takes battery life a couple of days to settle in.
+If you start experiencing issues with battery life, and you might, know that it sometimes takes battery life a couple of days to settle in.
 If problems persist, you'll need to take action.

 Up to this point we haven't run into any problems with connectivity.
 We've tested the Nexus 5X and its new Android 7.1.1 Nougat build with several ISPs, routers and Bluetooth devices.
 Our connections remain strong and fast.

 We haven't experienced any random reboots or lockups/freezes/crashes and we haven't seen any UI lag when navigating around the home screen, apps and folders.
-Animations and transitions are snappy and fluid and it feels like it did when we first opened it back in 2015.
+Animations and transitions are snappy and fluid.
+It's about the same as the January Android 7.1.1 build.

 If you're feeling leery, track down a second or third opinion before installing it on your device.